A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 -

-Stick to a usage schedule based on your ink type.
-Even small prints count. -
+Use Your Printer Regularly: Stick to a schedule based on ink type—even small prints count.

-Inks from InkProducts Inc are specifically formulated to match OEM standards and reduce clogging risks. -
+Use High-Quality Ink: Inks from InkProducts Inc are specifically formulated to match OEM standards and reduce clogging risks.

-Keep your printer in a temperature-controlled, dust-free area to protect ink fluidity and head integrity. -
+Store Your Printer Properly: Keep your printer in a temperature-controlled, dust-free environment to protect ink fluidity and head integrity.

-This helps identify clogs early and keeps ink flowing. -
+Run Nozzle Checks Weekly: Helps identify clogs early and keeps ink flowing.

 🧾 Conclusion

 How often you should use your printer depends largely on the ink type.
 Pigment, sublimation, and DTF inks require more frequent use—every 1–3 days—to avoid clogging and print issues.
-Dye-based inks are more forgiving, needing only weekly use in most environments.
-For specialty applications like film positives, a middle-ground schedule of 3–5 days is ideal.
+Dye-based inks can go up to two or three weeks between uses, while edible inks should be used weekly to maintain freshness and consistent flow.

 Using high-quality, American-made inks from InkProducts Inc can significantly reduce the risk of clogging while delivering sharp, professional results.
-Whether you're printing business documents, transfers, or screen print films, consistent usage and proper maintenance go a long way in protecting your printer and your investment.
+Whether you're printing documents, edible images, or film positives, consistent usage and proper maintenance go a long way in protecting your printer and your investment.